InformationServiceSystems/pairs-project/Modules/THW/README.md

 ## Service Features
 - Explorable knowledge graph representation of historical datasets in the form of OSP
 - Crisis operation prediction for the next 7 days
+- Territorial map overview
 - Recommendations for Operations Planning to handle crises events

+## Interface
+A short demo of the service can be viewed [here](https://www.youtube.com/watch?v=ohWVGATnjZM&t=1s) <br>
+A one pager with all important key information can be found [here](https://www.dfki.de/fileadmin/dfkimanager/projects/Project_1440/One_Pager_Operations_Planning.pdf)
+Please note: Since we are dealing with a German data set, generated recommendations (e.g. unit names, unit descriptions etc.) are also presented in German, respectively to the German knowledge base.

 ## Data
 Our service accepts CSV files as initial data input and is currently designed based on the structure given by the historical data provided by THW.
 The data contain the following features: